 Dia de la Inmaculada Concepción

-Christmas holiday season in Spain kicks off on December 8th with Dia de la Inmaculada Concepción (Day of the Immaculate Conception).
-This is a religious celebration when Catholics around the country rejoice the magical “conception” of Virgin Mary in the local churches, but also the time when Christmas lights are turned on and the stores come to life with all kind of perky holiday decorations and music to cheer up the shoppers.
+The holiday season in Spain kicks off on December 8th with Dia de la Inmaculada Concepción (Day of the Immaculate Conception).
+This is a religious celebration when Catholics around the country rejoice the magical “conception” of the Virgin Mary in the local churches, but also the time when Christmas lights are turned on and the stores come to life with all kinds of perky holiday decorations and music to cheer up the shoppers.

 Dia de la Inmaculada Concepción is best observed in Seville, where each year a lovely ceremony called los Seises is celebrated in front of the city’s majestic cathedral.
 The event consists of a very elaborate dance ritual performed by six (now 10) costumed boys.